What is Dig Command

 The full form of DIG is Domain Information Groper, which is a fantastic command-line tool.
 Dig is used for querying the DNS name server to display complete details on mail exchanges, host addresses, and other related information.
 You can use this tool on different operating systems such as Linux and macOS.

-Many people use this tool to troubleshoot DNS related issues due to its flexibility.
-This article will cover complete information of dig command with appropriate examples and every meticulous detail.
+Many people use this tool to troubleshoot DNS-related issues due to its flexibility.
+This article will cover complete information on dig command with appropriate examples and every meticulous detail.

 How to install DIG on your system?

 First, install a dig in your system or your Linux VPS by using the specific commands in the Linux terminal.

 If you want to install dig on Debian and Ubuntu, then use the below command:

 sudo apt update && sudo apt install dnsutils

 For installing dig on Fedora and CentOS, then use the below command:

 For installing dig on Arch Linux, then use the below command: